Federal Qui Tam Claims

 When the state government is defrauded, the qui tam complaint can be filed under the New Jersey False Claims Act (FCA), N.J.S.A.
 2A:32C–1 to –18 in state court.

-Contact us to find out what you might recover in a qui tam actions brought under the FCA.
+Contact us to find out what you might recover in a qui tam action brought under the FCA.
+Results may vary depending on your particular facts and legal circumstances.
 Call 215-545-7676 today.